 SECTION 5.
 REQUESTS FOR SPECIAL USE OF THE DEPARTMENT OF COMMERCE SEAL BY OUTSIDERS OR DEPARTMENT OPERATING UNITS.

-.01 A request from an individual or organization outside the Department to use the Department seal, or any request by an operating unit proposing to use the seal in a manner not covered by this Order, shall be approved by the Deputy Director, OAS, with the concurrence of the Assistant General Counsel for Administration.
+.01 A request from an individual or organization outside the Department to use the Department seal, or any request by an operating unit proposing to use the seal in a manner not covered by this Order, shall be approved by the Deputy Director, OFEQ, with the concurrence of the Assistant General Counsel for Administration.

 a. use of the seal by the outside party must satisfy some interest of the Department;

 b. the use may not result in embarrassment to the Department;

 c. there must be no conflict with trademark rights; and

 d. there can be no endorsement, favoritism, or other appearance of impropriety toward the entity using the seal.

 .03 To support the need for complete and considered review, all requests to use the Department seal shall include the following information:

 a. a specific description of how the Department seal will be used, including its location, size and proximity to the seals, logos, emblems, or banners of other organizations, agencies, businesses or corporations.
 When available, the request shall be accompanied by a draft document (representing the final product), which clearly demonstrates where the Department seal will be placed;

 b. a specific description of the Departmental interest(s) that will be satisfied, supported, or fulfilled through the requested use of the seal;